-The emphasis is on processing and application of data collected in the optical and thermal regions using passive and active sensors.
+The emphasis is on processing and application of data collected in the optical regions of the electromagnetic spectrum using passive sensors.

 Aims and Objectives